core-wg/groupcomm-proxy/draft-ietf-core-groupcomm-proxy.md

 When using CoAP Observe {{RFC7641}}, the proxy takes the role of the client and registers its own interest to observe the target resource with the servers as per {{Section 5 of RFC7641}}.

-When doing so, the proxy especially follows what is specified for the client in {{Section 3.7 of I-D.ietf-core-groupcomm-bis}}, by forwarding the group request to the servers over IP multicast as defined in {{ssec-req-proc-proxy-steps}} of this document.
+When doing so, the proxy especially follows what is specified for the client in {{Section 3.7 of I-D.ietf-core-groupcomm-bis}}, by forwarding the group request to the servers over UDP/IP multicast as defined in {{ssec-req-proc-proxy-steps}} of this document.

 ### Cancellation of Ongoing Response Forwarding {#ssec-cancel-forwarding-proxy}

 As defined in {{ssec-cancel-forwarding}}, the client might ask the proxy for an early stop of the ongoing response forwarding, i.e., to stop forwarding to the client any further responses received from the servers as a reply to the forwarded group request.

-Consistently, the proxy stops forwarding such responses to the client, after receiving a CoAP Reset message (RST) in reply to one of such responses, or after receiving an Early Stop Request related to the ongoing response forwarding (i.e., conveying the same Token value of the original unicast request from the client).
+In particular, the proxy stops forwarding such responses to the client, after receiving a CoAP Reset message (RST) in reply to one of such responses, or after receiving an Early Stop Request related to the ongoing response forwarding (i.e., conveying the same Token value of the original unicast request from the client).

-After that, in case the proxy receives further responses to the forwarded group request from the servers, the proxy MUST NOT forward those responses to the client.
+After that, if the proxy receives further responses to the forwarded group request from the servers, the proxy MUST NOT forward those responses to the client.
 In fact, the proxy can safely free up its local Token value associated with that group request, which results in discarding any further responses to the same group request received from then on from the servers.

 ## Request and Response Processing at the Server ## {#ssec-req-resp-proc-server}